Skip to content

 required

-size scalar or tuple
+size int or tuple

 None